-We introduce in this section the specification of spectrum policies with the help of a XML based description language, here at the example of the DARPA XG policy language [10].
+This section outlines the specification of policies with the help of a XML based description language at the example of the DARPA XG policy language [7].

-As illustrated in Figure 3, a policy rule consists of three main elements [10]: First, the selector description that is used to filter policies to a specific environment.
-The policy issuing authority or the region where the policy is valid is considered in this way.
-Second, the opportunity description that specifies the conditions when spectrum is regarded as unused.
-A certain power level of received noise/interference is a simple example for this.
-And third, the usage constraint description that specifies the behavior of a cognitive radio when using a spectrum opportunity.
-All values that are contained in a policy are described as parameters based on XML Schema Datatypes (XSD) [14].
-Specific frequencies, power levels, thresholds or times are an example for these values.
-Processes with input and output parameters enable the execution of functions.
-Measurements of the spectrum usage done by the protocol stack of the cognitive radio are an example for a process used by a policy.
+As illustrated in Figure 4, a policy rule consists of three main elements: First, the selector description which is used to filter policies to a specific environment.
+This is related for instance to the policy issuing authority or the region where the policy is valid.
+Second, the opportunity description specifies under which conditions spectrum is considered as unused.
+A certain received power level of noise is a simple example for this.
+Third, the usage constraint description which specifies the behavior of the cognitive radio when using a spectrum opportunity.
+All values that are contained in a policy like frequencies, levels/thresholds or times are described as parameters based on XML Schema Datatypes (XSD).
+Processes enable the execution of functions with input and output parameters.
+Measurements of the spectrum usage done by the protocol stack of the cognitive radio are an example for such a process.

-Policy Description 1 illustrates the application of the policy language at the example of the regulatory restrictions for using the Unlicensed National Information Infrastructure (U-NII) frequency band at 5 GHz in the US: An IEEE 802.11 WLAN device limits its transmission power to 40 mW when using a frequency channel in the 5 GHz band.
+Policy Description 1 illustrates the usage of the policy language at the example of the regulatory restrictions of using the Unlicensed National Information Infrastructure (U-NII) frequency band at 5 GHz in the US: An IEEE 802.11 Wireless Local Area Network (WLAN) device limits its transmission power to 40 mW when using the 5 GHz band.
 Concrete, the lines have the following meaning: